-While trainings are our main tool for imparting knowledge, deep life change happens through the mentorship relationships that develop after trainings, and in our commuities of practice.
+While trainings are our main tool for imparting knowledge, deep life change happens through the mentorship relationships and commuities of practice that develop after trainings.
 Our courses also help you start the process of healing from father and mother wounds you may still be carrying.

 It is important to remember that our content has been created with lasting, transformative life change in mind.
 So while you will find useful imformation in our trainings, the content is designed to help you uncover things that may be holding you back as a parent or a leader, and equip you to step up with clear conviction and passion.

 TWNAF was born from and is rooted in the Christian tradition, but the epidemic of fatherlessness holds no prejudice.
 So neither do we.